mullinmax/job-search/README.md

 missing, the scraper now passes `linkedin_fetch_description=True` which visits each LinkedIn job page to pull the full text.
 When Ollama is enabled the AI-generated summary now separates **Required Skills** from **Bonus Skills** so it's clear which technologies are mandatory.
+Embeddings include the title and company name along with the full description for better ranking accuracy.

 ## Documentation